shakacode/react_on_rails/.github/PULL_REQUEST_TEMPLATE.md

 ### Other Information

-_Remove this parapraph and mention any other important and relevant information such as benchmarks._
+_Remove this paragraph and mention any other important and relevant information such as benchmarks._